Southeastern Conference: Championship game

-The SEC Championship Game pits the SEC West Division representative against the East Division representative in a game held after the regular season has been completed.
+From its establishment in 1992 through 2023, the SEC Championship Game pitted the SEC West Division representative against the East Division representative in a game held after the regular season has been completed.
+Since 2024, when the SEC eliminated its football divisions, the game has featured the top two teams in the conference standings.
 The first two SEC Championship football games were held at Legion Field in Birmingham, Alabama.
 Since 1994, it has been played in Atlanta—first at the Georgia Dome through 2016, and since 2017 at its replacement, Mercedes-Benz Stadium, with the current hosting contract running through 2027.
-The "home team" designation alternates between the division champions, going to the East champion in even-numbered years and the West champion in odd-numbered years.
-As of 2022, the West leads 18-13 in overall wins in the championship game against the East.
+The "home team" designation alternated between the division champions during the divisional era, going to the East champion in even-numbered years and the West champion in odd-numbered years.
+The West led 19–13 in overall wins in the championship game against the East during the divisional era.
+As of 2024, the only members without a Championship Game appearance are Kentucky, Oklahoma, Ole Miss, Texas A&M, and Vanderbilt.

 Bowl games

 The post-season bowl game tie-ins for the SEC for the 2014–2019 seasons are:

 Payout is per team for the 2014 season; if different for opposing conference, payout for the SEC team is shown.
 Each conference member, irrespective of bowl participation, also receives an equal split of a payout to the SEC conference.

 ^ The Sugar Bowl is contractually obligated to select the SEC champion if that team is not participating in the College Football Playoff.
 In years where the champion is unavailable the Playoff Committee will assign another SEC team to participate in the Sugar.
 Alternatively, in years where the Sugar hosts a playoff game the SEC Champion will be sent to the Fiesta, Cotton, or Peach Bowl if not selected for the playoff.

 † The Big Ten and SEC will be eligible to face the ACC representative in the Orange Bowl at least three out of the eight seasons that it does not host a semifinal for the Playoff over a 12-year span.
 Notre Dame may be chosen the other two years if eligible.

 ° In years when the Big Ten places a team in the Orange Bowl, the Citrus Bowl will select from ACC teams remaining after the Playoff Committee and Orange Bowl make their selections.

 ‡ The Big Ten and ACC will switch between the Music City and Gator bowls on alternating years.

 ¤ For the 2020 through 2025 seasons, the Big Ten and SEC will alternate which conference sends a team to the Duke's Mayo Bowl or the Las Vegas Bowl.
 SEC will be in the Las Vegas Bowl during the even years and Duke's Mayo Bowl during the odd years.